 Most people don’t know much about history.
 I had an educated colleague who thought the followers of Bonnie Prince Charlie were Jacobins and that Oliver Cromwell came in with the Glorious Revolution.
 The statue of Cromwell in Wythenshawe Park, Manchester, which has just been vandalised by anti-racists, wouldn’t have helped him.

 The protesters daubed FASCIST, RACIST and COCKROACH on the plinth.
 The pretext was Cromwell’s conquest of Ireland, which was pretty savage.
-Cromwell, as it happens also readmitted the Jews to England after an exile ordered by Edward I. If you want get het up about that too, there’s a statue of Edward at 114 High Holborn.
+Cromwell, as it happens also readmitted the Jews to England after an exile ordered by Edward I. If you want get het up about that too, there’s a statue of Edward above the street at 114 High Holborn and a prominent one at Burgh by Sands.

 In Ulysses James Joyce wrote about about Ireland’s attitude to the Jews: